alrieckert/lazarus/lcl/images/README.txt

 This directory contains all images needed by the LCL.
-Images are stored in lazarus resource files (.lrs).
+Images are stored in FPC resource files (.res).
 Each icon is stored in xpm or png format.

-lcl_dbgrid_images.lrs - Icons, included by dbgrids.pas
+lcl_dbgrid_images.res - Icons, included by dbgrids.pas
-lcl_dbnav_images.lrs - Icons, included by dbctrls.pas
+lcl_dbnav_images.res - Icons, included by dbctrls.pas

 How to update the image resources: